JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 ```

 5\.
-When the build agen upgrades and successfully connects to TeamCity server, stop the agent:
+When the build agent upgrades and successfully connects to TeamCity server, stop the agent:

 ```Shell